Price Adjustment Guide for Contracting Parties

 price adjustments, the contract should at least specify whether

 first-published or final data should be used for calculations.

-whenever feasible, because only final data will be rebased retroactively
+be specified whenever feasible, because only final data will be

-whenever BLS may update the PPI reference base.
+rebased retroactively whenever BLS updates the PPI reference base.

 the version of the data or the date when the price adjustment is

 to be made, needs to be constructed so that it will be in harmony